Build Docker images with BuildKit

 Add custom certificates

-To push to a registry using custom CA certificates, add the certificate to the container’s certificate store before building.
+To push to a registry with a custom CA certificate, configure the certificate in a BuildKit configuration file before the daemon starts.
 For example:

 build-with-custom-certs: